shakes76/PatternFlow/recognition/README.md

 The context modules contain two convolutional layers with a dropout layer in between and the localization module includes a 3x3 convolution followed by a 1x1 convolution (Isensee et. al, 2017).

-The improved UNET has been used in this context to complete segmentation of skin lesions from the ISIC dataset.
-The aim is to train the model to identify between the foreground and the background in each image, the foreground being the skin lesion, and the background being anything aside from the skin lesion.
+The Improved UNET has been used in this context to complete segmentation of skin lesions from the ISIC dataset.
+The aim is to train the model to identify between the foreground and the background in each image, the foreground being the skin lesion, and the background being anything else.
 Figure 2 below shows and example training image and label for training.

 [Insert Figure on the image and label]